kyverno/website/content/en/docs/Writing policies/mutate.md

 ## Strategic Merge Patch

 The `kubectl` command uses a [strategic merge patch](https://github.com/kubernetes/community/blob/master/contributors/devel/sig-api-machinery/strategic-merge-patch.md) with special directives to control element merge behaviors.
-Kyverno supports this style of patch to mutate resources.
 The `patchStrategicMerge` overlay resolves to a partial resource definition.

 This policy adds a new container to the Pod, sets the `imagePullPolicy`, adds a command, and sets a label with the key of `name` and value set to the name of the Pod from AdmissionReview data.
 Once again, the overlay in this case names a specific schema path which is relevant only to a Pod and not higher-level resources like a Deployment.